gmaruzhenko/AcroLogix/readme.md

+# Acrologix - Acronym helper bot developed for Cisco Hackathon
+Created with help from the lovely folks at Howdy and their excellently documcented templates

 # Botkit Starter Kit for Cisco Spark Bots

 This repo contains everything you need to get started building a Cisco Spark bot with [Botkit](https://botkit.ai).